Tidadini/Add-a-Drawer-to-a-screen/README.md

 # Add-a-Drawer-to-a-screen
+In apps that use Material Design, there are two primary options for navigation: tabs and drawers.
+When there is insufficient space to support tabs, drawers provide a handy alternative.
 In Flutter, use the Drawer widget in combination with a Scaffold to create a layout with a Material Design drawer.
+This recipe uses the following steps:
+1. Create a Scaffold.
+2. Add a drawer.
+3. Populate the drawer with items.
+4. Close the drawer programmatically.